JuanCam/Bread/README.md

 ## Getting started

-Run ```npm install breadjs``` or download this repo, the library is in the dist folder, so include dist/bread.js in your project.
+Run ```npm install breadjs``` .
+The library is in the dist folder, so include dist/bread.js in your project.

 Once you are done with the installation you must create a canvas element, this element will be associated to the universe object, this object will be explained further in this document.